CADWRDeltaModeling/pydelmod/README_dev.md

 3. Commit all changes
 4. Tag the release: `git tag v0.x.x`
 5. Push the tag: `git push --tags`
+6. Create a new release on GitHub using the tag
+   - This will trigger the GitHub Actions workflow to publish to PyPI
+   - The conda package will be built and published by the push event

+Alternatively, you can manually build and upload:

-6. Build the package: `python -m build`
+7. Build the package: `python -m build`
-7. Upload to PyPI: `python -m twine upload dist/*`
+8. Upload to PyPI: `python -m twine upload dist/*`
+9. Build conda package: `./conda_build.sh`

 ## Project Structure